 The Natural History Museum is a fantastic exhibition showcasing all aspects of the natural world.

-There are literally millions of objects on display, so a good place to start is the Treasures Gallery, which has just 22 items, each chosen for its remarkable scientific or cultural importance.
+There are literally millions of objects on display.
+A good place to start is the Treasures Gallery, which features just 22 items, each carefully selected for its remarkable scientific or cultural significance.

 It’s free to enter; however, you need to pay for special exhibitions, such as the excellent Wildlife Photographer of the Year.

-After the museums, you could enjoy some of the iconic shopping London has to offer.
+After the museums, you’re in the right spot to enjoy some of the best shopping London has to offer.
+Alternatively, it’s a great part of town for some good old-fashioned window shopping.

 Harrods is around a 20-minute walk from the museums.
 You’ll be walking through one of London’s most exclusive neighbourhoods to get to this slice of British retail therapy.
 There are 330 departments in Harrods, but Mark and I generally make a beeline for the food hall.